NCIOCPL/ebms/README.md

 ## Debugging

+1. Install the *PHP Debug* extension in Visual Studio Code if it's not already installed.
+2. Set a breakpoint for the code you want to debug (click to the left of the line number).
+3. From the menu, choose *Terminal -> Run Task...* and choose *DDEV:
+Enable Xdebug*.
+4. From the menu, choose *Run -> Start Debugging*.
+You may need to select "Listen for Xdebug" by the green arrowhead at the top left.
+The bottom pane of VS Code should now be orange (live) and should say "Listen for Xdebug."
+5. In your browser, navigate to the page you want to debug.
+6. Use the navigation buttons in the debugging toolbar to step into or past each line of code.
+7. When you have finished debugging, click the *Stop* button (a red rectangle) on the debugging toolbar.
+8. From the menu, choose *Terminal -> Run Task...* and choose *DDEV:
+Disable Xdebug*.

-The `php-xdebug` package is no longer included in the build of the web container, because recent versions of Drupal have broken asset aggregation when that package is installed and enabled.
-If you need to debug the site, use `apt install php-xdebug` to install the package and `service apache2 reload` to restart the web server.
-Be sure to disable `xdebug` when you have finished debugging.
+That last step is important, because recent versions of Drupal have broken asset aggregation when the `php-xdebug` package is installed and enabled.